quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 **truncated**
 {% endhighlight %}

-Doing so allows you to obtain the entire content of the Git repository and furthermore, in this case it was a private repository.
+Doing so allows you to obtain the entire content of the Git repository.

 What's next?
 Do a search for passwords and token!
 Obviously, the first place is to look at the `db` folder.
 {% highlight php linenos %}